For more information, please contact:

 ON RULES, PROCEDURES AND THE RIGHTS OF PARLIAMENT

 When the Senate met for the very first time on November 7, 1867, this committee was the first to be formed, as the Select Committee on Orders, Customs and Privileges.
 It was given the order of reference “to frame Rules, Orders and Regulations for the guidance and government of this House, and of several Officers and Servants connected therewith” (Journals, November 7, 1867, p.
 60).
-The committee presented its first report, with the proposed Rules, Orders and Forms of Proceeding, on December 3, 1867.
-The Senate adopted these Rules on December 17, 1867.
-In sessions that followed, the Rules were again considered and amended by select committees at various times.
+The committee presented its first report, being the annexed Rules, Orders and Forms of Proceeding, on December 3, 1867, which was later adopted on December 17, 1867.
+In sessions following, the rules were again considered and amended by select committees.

-In 1968, the Senate appointed a Special Committee on the Rules of the Senate to examine the Rules and recommend major changes and improvements.
+In 1968, the Senate appointed a Special Committee on the Rules of the Senate to examine the Rules of the Senate and recommend improvements.
 In its third report, the committee recommended the establishment of the Standing Committee on Standing Rules and Orders.

 SELECTED LEGISLATIVE WORK

 Since the purpose of the Rules Committee is to focus on the practices of the Senate, it does not review legislation as part of its core functions.